rs587776417

 Hereditary cancer-predisposing syndrome Pathogenic:1

 The c.2515-1G>T intronic variant results from a G to T substitution one nucleotide upstream from coding exon 6 of the PALB2 gene.
-This alteration has been detected in patients with familial pancreatic cancer and familial breast cancer (Jones S et al. Science, 2009 Apr;324:217; Casadei S et al. Cancer Res., 2011 Mar;71:2222-9; Antoniou AC et al. N. Engl.
-J. Med., 2014 Aug;371:497-506).
+This alteration has been detected in patients with familial pancreatic cancer and familial breast cancer (Jones S et al. Science.
+2009 Apr;324:217; Casadei S et al. Cancer Res.
+2011 Mar;71:2222-9; Antoniou AC et al. N. Engl.
+J. Med.
+2014 Aug;371:497-506).
 This nucleotide position is highly conserved in available vertebrate species.
-Using the BDGP and ESEfinder splice site prediction tools, this alteration is predicted to abolish the native splice acceptor site.
+In silico splice site analysis predicts that this alteration will weaken the native splice acceptor site.
 RNA studies have demonstrated that this alteration results in abnormal splicing in the set of samples tested (Ambry internal data).
 Alterations that disrupt the canonical splice site are expected to cause aberrant splicing, resulting in an abnormal protein or a transcript that is subject to nonsense-mediated mRNA decay.
-As such, this alteration is classified as likely pathogenic. -
+As such, this alteration is classified as likely pathogenic.

 Hereditary cancer-predisposing syndrome;C0346153:Familial cancer of breast Pathogenic:1